-Our mission is to know, love and serve God by living the Eucharist.
+Our mission is to build God's Church across generations by living the Eucharist.

 the Eucharist as the source and summit of our faith, praying as Christ did, that all may be one;

 ourselves to lifelong formation in our faith as we study, pray and actively participate in the Liturgy together;

 the beauty and sacredness of the earth on which we live;

 the dignity of each person as we seek justice for our sisters and brothers at any stage of life;

 one another in imitation of Christ through hospitality and charity.